CloudCannon/urban-sveltekit-template/README.md

 ## Setup

 1. Add your site and author details in `data/seo.json`.
-2. Add your Google Analytics and Disqus keys to `data/site.json`.
+2. Add your Google Analytics key to `data/site.json`.
 3. Get a workflow going to see your site's output (with [CloudCannon](https://app.cloudcannon.com/) or SvelteKit locally).

 ## Develop